LoopKit/loopdocs/docs/loop-3/loop-3-cgm.md

     * Nightscout Remote CGM
     * Dexcom Share

-The addition of the Nightscout Remote CGM enables the use of Loop 3 with any sensor that can be uploaded to your Nightscout URL.
+The addition of the Nightscout Remote CGM enables the use of Loop-dev with any sensor that can be uploaded to your Nightscout URL.

 ## CGM Icon